 What is the natural habitat of Sprothrix schenckii?

 Sprothrix schenckii has a worldwide distribution.
 Its natural habitat is living or dead vegetation.

 Who is commonly affected by Rose Gardner’s disease?

-Sporotrichosis disease is occupational hazards for farmers, nursery workers, gardeners, florists and miners.
+Sporotrichosis disease is an occupational hazard for farmers, nursery workers, gardeners, florists, and miners.
 Pulmonary infection may occur after inhalation of spores but is very rare.